cimage/website/content/doc/127_configure.md

 Basic configuration
 ======================================

-The script img.php reads its configuration from the configuration file img_config.php found in the same directory.
+The script img.php reads its configuration from the configuration file `img_config.php` found in the same directory.

 Most settings have working default values and does not need to be changed.

-For now, lets review the most basic settings to get going with CImage.
+For now, lets review the most basic settings to get going with CImage, which aids in getting to know CImage a bit better.